 Thesis - Open Access

 Master of Science in Mechanical Engineering

 A high-altitude, long-endurance unmanned aerial airframe was designed for the innovative Dual-Aircraft Atmospheric Platform flight concept that exploits stratospheric wind velocity gradients to remain aloft indefinitely.
 Classical aircraft preliminary design techniques and high-fidelity tools were used to establish a baseline configuration.

 Performance characteristics of numerous airfoil profiles were evaluated with two-dimensional flow software in an effort to determine the best-candidate airfoil for the unique application.
 Vortex-Lattice method tools were used to investigate the sensitivity of three-dimensional design parameters upon overall vehicle aerodynamic performance and determine both static and dynamic stability characteristics of the airframe.
 Performance capabilities of the finalized airframe are demonstrated in a flight envelope diagram with applied gust loads per the Federal Aviation Regulations.
 The innovative tandem-wing design exhibits exceptional performance characteristics required for the flight concept.

 Scholarly Commons Citation

 McKee, Eric Michael, "Novel Airframe Design for the Dual-Aircraft Atmospheric Platform Flight Concept" (2012).
-Dissertations and Theses.
+PhD Dissertations and Master's Theses.
 104.